jantonguirao/nvImageCodec/docs/sphinx/index.rst

   # See the License for the specific language governing permissions and
   # limitations under the License.

-NVIDIA nvImageCodecs
+NVIDIA nvImageCodec
 ======================================
-The nvImageCodecs is a library of accelerated codecs with unified interface.
+The nvImageCodec is a library of accelerated codec with unified interface.
 It is designed as a framework for extension modules which delivers codec plugins.

-This nvImageCodecs release includes the following key features:
+This nvImageCodec release includes the following key features:

 * Unified API for decoding and encoding images
 * Batch processing, with variable shape and heterogeneous formats images